nkarumanchi27/pythonOnDocker/README.md

 git remote add origin https://github.com/nkarumanchi27/pythonOnDocker.git git push -u origin master enter your git account username and the personal access token when prompted.

+  Also, the exact steps followed to create this docker file can be found at https://docs.docker.com/language/python/build-images/